Chiefs first-round QB Patrick Mahomes reportedly robbed at gunpoint

-Former Texas Tech QB and Kansas City Chiefs draft pick Patrick Mahomes II reportedly was robbed at gunpoint in Texas on Friday, according to a KLTV report.
+Former Texas Tech QB and Kansas City Chiefs draft pick Patrick Mahomes II was robbed at gunpoint in Texas on Friday, according to a KLTV report.

 Smith County Sheriff deputies were called to a residence where four men — including Mahomes — were said to be the victims of an aggravated robbery.
 A male believed to have a handgun in his waistband approached the four men as they were getting out of their vehicle.